jbostoen/iTop-custom-extensions/wip/extensions/jb-reportgen/readme.md

 Attachments are also available for each item.

-### Current contact
-You can use **current_contact** to get any fields related to the current user (see iTop's UserLocal object).
-Examples: current_contact.fields.first_name , current_contact.fields.last_name

 ## Setting report title
 * To determine the title, you can specify the report title between the <title> tags.
 This is what will be shown in iTop.

-## Show as button instead of menu item
-In the <html> attribute, add data-report-trigger attribute with value of 'button'.
-Current possible values: 'menu' (default), 'button'.

 ## Using iTop language strings
 * If you want to use iTop Language strings, you can!